 - 1. BEFORE EACH USE, inspect the general condition of the tool.
-Check for:

-- · loose hardware,

-- · misalignment or binding of moving parts,

-- · damaged cord/electrical wiring,

-- · cracked or broken parts, and

-- any other condition that may affect its safe operation.

-- AFTER USE, wipe external surfaces of the tool with clean cloth. - 3.
+Check for: - · loose hardware, - · misalignment or binding of moving parts, - · damaged cord/electrical wiring, - · cracked or broken parts, and - any other condition that may affect its safe operation. - AFTER USE, wipe external surfaces of the tool with clean cloth. - 3.
+Store in temperatures no lower than 50-60°F.

 AWARNING!
 TO PREVENT SERIOUS INJURY: If the plug or the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.